Super soft gingerbread snickerdoodles are subtly spiced and rolled in cinnamon sugar to give it a gooey center and a nice crisp edge.

 - Add in the egg and vanilla and whisk aggressively for 1-2 minutes.

-- Fold in the dry ingredients just until the last streak of flour of flour combined.
+- Fold in the flour, baking powder, cinnamon and ginger just until the last streak of flour is combined.

 - Scoop dough into 10 cookies on a cookie sheet and freeze for 5 minutes.

 - Preheat the oven to 350F (177C) convection.